apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 Therefore, with the highest compatibility, it can execute any SQL in complex situations including sub-queries, self-defined functions.
 Direct route can also be used in the situation where sharding keys are not in SQL.

-Standard route is the most recommended sharding method by Sharding-Sphere, its application range is the SQL that does not include joint query or only includes joint query between binding tables.
+Standard route is the most recommended sharding method by ShardingSphere, its application range is the SQL that does not include joint query or only includes joint query between binding tables.
 When the sharding operator is the equal mark, the route result will fall into single database (table); when sharding operators are BETWEEN or IN, the route result will not necessarily fall into the only database (table).
 So one logic SQL can finally be split into multiple real SQL to enforce.
 For example, if the data sharding is according to the odd number or even number, a single table query SQL is as the following: